 Hardware can be configured to run applications from a number of data centers, so that alternative sites can be used if one is affected by a disaster.
 This setup provides full protection from downtime, but it does come with a considerable price tag.

 Disaster recovery plans are essential for today’s businesses.
 But so too is focusing on minimizing risk from the very beginning.
-Let’s not forget, thorough planning with regard to fault tolerance in IT systems will help to prevent the vast majority of disasters from affecting operations.
+Let’s not forget, thorough planning concerning fault tolerance in IT systems will help prevent the vast majority of disasters from affecting operations.

 Data centers like ours include all the features you need to ensure complete reliability for customers.
 With our strategic location and 20-year 100% uptime record, you’re far less likely to ever have to use that disaster recovery plan.

-Talk to us to find out more about how you can protect yourself from unexpected downtime in the future.
+Talk to us to learn more about how you can protect yourself from unexpected downtime in the future.